-Simple randomisation refers to allocating the participants to both groups randomly.
+Simple randomization refers to allocating the participants to both groups randomly.
 This is the preferred method but there is risk of unevenness between both groups.
-This chance of unevenness in number between the groups is overcome by means of employing restricted randomisation, which in turn can be divided into two types namely block randomisation and adaptive biased coin randomisation.
-The permuted block randomisation is relatively more common and similar to stratified randomisation.
+This chance of unevenness in number between the groups is overcome by means of employing restricted randomization, which in turn can be divided into two types namely block randomization and adaptive biased coin randomization.
+The permuted block randomization is relatively more common and similar to stratified randomization.

 Classification of RCT

 RCT can be classified based on: study design, hypothesis or on the pragmatism of the study.